What is Volunteer Management?

 Volunteer management refers to the process of creating systems for recruitment, training, engagement, and coordination of volunteers.
 In simple terms, it involves managing the volunteers in a non-profit organization and the work that they do.
 Putting a proper volunteer management plan in place can help an organization speed up the progress of its operations, as well as achieve its objectives.

-However, when devising how to manage volunteers, an organization should focus on the best strategies that help volunteers do their work while working towards the overall objectives of the organization.
+However, when devising how to manage volunteers, an organization should focus on the best strategies that help volunteers do their work, while helping accomplish the overall objectives of the organization.

 Volunteer Management Strategies

-There are several strategies that organizations can use to manage their volunteers and tap into their skills and talents for their benefit.
+There are several strategies that organizations can use to manage their volunteers and tap into their skills and talents.
 Some of the strategies include:

-Also, when recruiting volunteers, the organization should collect volunteer data such as educational qualifications, skills, hobbies, and languages that they speak, which can help the organization assign duties according to what the volunteers are passionate or most comfortable in.
-Matching duties with the skill set can also help increase the productivity and unity among the volunteer teams.
+When recruiting volunteers, the organization should collect volunteer data such as educational qualifications, skills, hobbies, and languages that they speak, which can help the organization assign duties according to what the volunteers are passionate about or most comfortable working on.
+Matching duties with the skill set can help increase productivity and unity among the volunteer teams.

 Another way of engaging volunteers is to make volunteering a fun activity by organizing sporting activities where the volunteer teams compete and win awards.
-Other activities where volunteers can participate in include cooking competitions, fitness camps, BBQ’s, and outdoor training.
+Other activities where volunteers can participate include cooking competitions, fitness camps, BBQs, and outdoor training.

 Also, the organization should make it possible for the volunteers to see the impact of their work on the achievement of the organization’s goals.
 For example, if the volunteers are building a mobile application to protect wildlife from poaching, the organization should provide feedback on the progress of the app in curbing poaching by giving statistics of the animals they have saved from poaching.
-It gives them a sense of success and achievement, which motivates them to build better systems.
+This provides a sense of success and achievement, which motivates the volunteers to build better systems.

 An essential tool in managing volunteers is putting an effective communication channel in place that volunteers and management can use to communicate information with each other.
 An organization requires an efficient communication channel that it can use to promote upcoming volunteer activities, provide volunteer information to participants, inform volunteers on important events, and interact and follow up with volunteers to get their feedback on the volunteer activities.